• Skip to primary navigation

 1. Vertical Trajectory:

-With this kind of career trajectory, you will only move upwardly in your career as you move into higher-level positions.
+With this kind of career trajectory, you will only move upward in your career as you move into higher-level positions.
 It also comes with higher pay.
 Ideally, a vertical slope is not possible in every stage of your career growth.

-While vertical trajectory might seem to be an upward slope only, it may also take the shape of a downward slope.
 For instance, you may take a lower-level job position to have time for your education and training.
 This may also come with lower pay.
-But since you aim to obtain certain skills, it is also a vertical growth.
+But since you aim to obtain certain skills, it is also vertical growth.

 2. Horizontal Trajectory:

-Although you may stay here for long, with the new skills and experience, you may be called upon any day to take over a management position in your field.
+Although you may stay here for a long, with the new skills and experience, you may be called upon any day to take over a management position in your field.
 You will move up with better pay.

 What are Good Career Trajectories?